Why Be Concerned About Emerging Contaminants in Drinking Water

 For example, although prescription medicines have saved lives and over-the-counter drugs alleviated the pain of millions, there are still drawbacks.
 Not every milligram of medicine we take in gets absorbed by our bodies.
 Some are still excreted through urine and faeces.
 They get flushed through the toilet and some will eventually end up in our water supply or rivers and oceans.

 Pesticides have improved the agricultural yield (which helped make the food supply abundant and somehow cheap).
 Instead of pests destroying the crops, pesticides can destroy those pests and protect the plants and harvest.
 However, both pesticides and herbicides are designed to kill insects and cells.
-This means there could also be a potential health effect to humans.
+This means there could also be a potential health effect on humans.

 Even common insect repellents (especially those that contain DEET as the active chemical) may also present some risks.
 The chemical can act as an irritant and cause burning eyes, headaches and breathing difficulty.
 When we take a bath some of the DEET might wash off and go into our wastewater.